Ruslan Provodnikov: Early life

-Ruslan Mikhailovich Provodnikov was born in Beryozovo, a small village in Western Siberia to an ethnic Russian father and an ethnic Mansi mother, but identifies himself as Mansi.
+Ruslan Mikhailovich Provodnikov was born in Beryozovo, a small village in Khanty-Mansi Autonomous Okrug to an ethnic Russian father and an ethnic Mansi mother, but identifies himself as Mansi.
 Provodnikov said that he used to street-fight as a child, so his dad took him to a boxing trainer when he was ten years old to box.
 He would regularly make a 1-day trip to train at a gym that was something closer to what a professional boxing gym should be.
 As an amateur he won 130 of 150 fights.
 He was discovered in Ekaterinburg by his current promoters and managers, who brought him to the U.S.